Why an Aftermarket ECU?

 An aftermarket ECU will open up huge opportunities for your car.
 More than just adjusting fuel timing and ignition timing, Link ECUs come loaded with a range of features such as traction control, launch control and more.

-Electronic control unit’s control most aspects of modern engines.
+Electronic control units control the features and functions of engines.
 The ECU computer reads sensor inputs such as RPM, engine load, intake air temperature, amount of oxygen in the exhaust and more.
 It then uses these readings to calculate the optimum timing of the spark, and amount of fuel required to keep your engine running optimally.